thisago/instagram/readme.md

 - `users/web_profile_info`: Gets all info used to render the user page

-## TODO

-- [ ] Markdown responses

 ## License

-This Telegram bot is open source software licensed over GPL-3 license!
-Enjoy the **power of open source**!
+This library is licensed over MIT license!